venkyvb/c4c-api/README.md

   * OAuth SAML bearer flow (you can find sample Java implementation of OAuth SAML bearer client [here](https://github.com/venkyvb/OAuthSAMLClient).)

+####SAP standard services vs. Custom services

+SAP Cloud for customer product, offers an OData Service Explorer, using which one can view the standard servcies that are shipped by SAP (e.g. /c4codata/) as well as model tenant specific custom services.
+From an API point of view the custom services behave exactly the same way as a standard service does.
+Only the URL paths for the services are different:
+  * Standard services have the URL path - https://myNNNNNN.crm.ondemand.com/sap/c4c/odata/v1/....
+  * Custom services have the URL path - https://myNNNNNN.crm.ondemand.com/sap/c4c/odata/cust/v1/...

 ####Making a Request

 #####Formats